Skip to main content

 }

-• Creates a handler function health, which can late be probed by any client to check if the server is up and running.
+• Creates a health handler that clients can probe to check if the server is running

-• Uses the #[actix_web::main] macro to run the main function as an asynchronous function with the actix-web runtime.
-The main function does the following:
+• Uses the #[actix_web::main] macro to run main as an async function with the actix-web runtime.
+The main function:

-• Configures the server to listen on localhost:8080 and starts the server.
+• Binds to localhost:8080 and starts the server

 cargo run